RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     If it is hidden you can open it by clicking **Window** \> **Show View** \> **Problems**.

-    **Tip:** Click the column headings to sort the list into an appropriate order; for example, click the **Program** heading to order the errors by program.
+    **Tip:** Click the column headings to sort the list into an appropriate order.
+For example, click the **Program** heading to order the errors by program.

 7. Double-click an error in the list to position the cursor on the line of code that contains the error.
 8. To fix the copybook error: